 Warning: Late repayment can cause you serious money problems.
 For help, go to moneyhelper.org.uk

-Understanding your wages and knowing exactly how you get paid is essential to ensure that you receive what you are owed from your employer.
+Understanding your wages and knowing exactly how and when you get paid is something everyone should be comfortable talking about.

-In this article, CashLady takes a look at the ways you could be collecting your salary, any deductions that could be made, and what your rights are should you have any problems with payment.
+In this article, CashLady takes a look at when you might be paid; any deductions that could be made; and what to do if your employer pays you late or not at all.

 Ways you can receive your wages